Tylerdlane/BucketList/README.md

-### BucketList
+# BucketList

 ## Not Ready to bite the dust?

-# Check out some of these differnt bucketlist applications
+### Check out some of these different bucketlist applications